Film Spoilers and

 Boxer Maggie, After A Severe Injury During a Championship Bout, Became a Paraplegic; Her Trainer Frankie Euthanized Her

-31 year-old Ozark white trash waitress Maggie Fitzgerald (Hilary Swank) was trained to become a boxer by the reluctant gym owner of LA's The Hit Pit Frankie Dunn (director Clint Eastwood), who was estranged from his own daughter Katy.
+Director/star Clint Eastwood's Best Picture-winning (melo-) dramatic sports film told about 31 year-old Ozark white trash waitress Maggie Fitzgerald (Hilary Swank).
+She was trained to become a boxer by the reluctant gym owner of LA's The Hit Pit Frankie Dunn (director Clint Eastwood), who was estranged from his own daughter Katy.

 She was winning a welterweight championship title bout in Las Vegas when she was sabotaged by foul play.
 Her East German opponent Billie the Blue Bear (real-life boxer Lucia Rijker) struck her with an illegal blow on the left side of her face when the referee wasn't looking.
 The dirty punch sent her into a red corner stool and broke her neck.
 She was left with a spinal neck injury that made her a quadriplegic.
 She was bedridden and had to have a leg amputated due to muscle atrophy and bed sores.

 In the film's conclusion - one that contained a controversial and dramatic ending, Frankie knew that she wanted to die (she had tried killing herself by biting her tongue and bleeding to death), and wished that he would assist in her euthanasia.
 She asked a "favor" from her weathered and beaten-down trainer Frankie who was faithfully at her bedside - to be euthanized: